jartis/songler/README.md

 * Move configurables into central object for jsonification / saving
 * Lock in "config mode" to ignore canvas clicks?
 * Normalize out "Songs" for multiple users
+* End-of-session reports (for import to practice trackers?)
+* Based on normalization, "fun reports" like most played artists?

 ## Done